Quotients of buildings by groups acting freely on chambers: Weyl Data

-It is then clear that the fundamental groupoid $\overline{\cW}$ of $\cW$ is indeed a groupoid.
+It is now clear that the fundamental groupoid $\overline{\cW}$ of $\cW$ is indeed a groupoid.
 Notice that $\overline{\cW}$ is connected if and only if $\cW$ is connected.
-Weyl data $\cW$ is called \textbf{simply connected} if $\overline{\cW}$ is a setoid.
-We'll tend to denote connected and simply connected Weyl data by $\Delta$.
-The \textbf{fundamental group} $\pi_1(\cW)$ of connected Weyl data $\cW$ is the fundamental group of $\overline{\cW}$.
+Weyl data $\cW$ is called \emph{simply connected} if $\overline{\cW}$ is a setoid.
+The (basepoint-free) \emph{fundamental group} $\pi_1(\cW)$ of connected Weyl data $\cW$ is the (basepoint-free) fundamental group of $\overline{\cW}$ (see \autoref{fun group}).
 Thus, connected Weyl data is simply connected if and only if its fundamental group is trivial.

-Given a morphism of Weyl data $\go:\cW\map \cW'$, let $\bar{\go}$ denote the following homomorphism of groupoids,
+Given a morphism of Weyl data $\go:\cW\to \cW'$, let $\bar{\go}$ denote the following homomorphism of groupoids,